juanwolf/mysql-binlog-replicator/README.md

 | LONGTEXT   |  String      |                                        |
 | TINYTEXT   |  String      |                                        |

+if you need any other mapping, please open issue.

 ### Use the annotations for the repositories you'll use on your POJOs###

 #### ElasticSearch ####